 - good for open water visibility

 - not entirely leak proof

-- nose bridge clip can come undone, if not properly re-attached
+- adjustable nose bridge clip design can come undone too easily

 - cost $70 a little too high..

-My gut feeling on the reason for the leaks is that the custom made/printed seal material, whatever process material they are using, simply doesn’t have good seal properties because of the nature of how it has to be manufactured.
-As I mentioned above they feel “hard” against your eye socket and lack the softness of a typical silicone style TYR goggle which uses a much softer seal compound, because it’s also a lot less material.
-I suspect a softer/grippier material coupled with the face contouring may yield better results.
+My gut feeling on the reason for the leaks is that the custom made/printed seal material, whatever process (3D printing? injection molding? extruding? ) material they are using, simply doesn’t have good sealing properties because of the nature of how it has to be manufactured (printed?).

 I want to stress this is my experience, its entirely possible my pair of goggles had some weird manufacturing defect or my scan didn’t get uploaded properly or some sort of other technical explanation.

-In any event, I applaud MAgic5 and their founders for thinking outside the box and really offering an innovative solution for an age-old dilemma, and even though my experience wasn’t the most convincing I’m glad to know there are options out there, and I do believe future refinement of this custom process will eventually lead to leak-proof goggles for everyone.
+I applaud Magic5 and their founders for thinking outside the box and really offering an innovative solution for an age-old dilemma, and even though my experience wasn’t the most convincing I’m glad to know there are options out there, and I do believe future refinement of this custom process will eventually lead to leak-proof goggles for everyone.